Jannetty/science_cliques/README.md

 Final write up for this project can be read in [Science_Cliques_writeup.pdf](Science_Cliques_writeup.pdf).

+Note that the displayed code coverage is inflated.
+This was a course project that I used as an opportunity to experiment with [Codecov](https://about.codecov.io/).
+Most tests I wrote do not actually test anything, thus the effective coverage is lower than the coverate displayed.

 ## Motivation
 Philosophers of science use Agent Based Models (ABMs) to study how collaboration and communication network structures emerge from decisions and